codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 In this tutorial we will see how Codefresh can be used by many developers who work on multiple features and how to create separate demo environments for each feature.
 You will learn how to:

 * launch On-Demand test environments for Docker containers
-* use pull requests for feature based development
+* use pull requests for feature-based development
 * make sure that Codefresh builds automatically whenever a commit happens

 Using Pull Requests for feature development is one of the tenets of a sound Continuous Integration process.